postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_globals.md

 To manage global variables, click the gear icon in the upper right corner of the Postman app and select "Manage Environments".

 Click on the **Globals** button at the bottom of the modal to reveal a key-value editor to add, edit, and delete global variables.
-This location is also where you can download your global variables as a single JSON file.
+You also can download your global variables as a single JSON file.

 [![management environments modal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-manage-globals-1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-manage-globals-1.png)